turalu4/z-value-p-value/README.md

 # Install devtools if you don't have it
 # install.packages("devtools")

-# Install the package from GitHub (if it's published there)
+# Install the package from GitHub
-devtools::install_github("yourusername/z-value-p-value")
+devtools::install_github("turalu4/z-value-p-value")

 # Or install from a local path if you have the .tar.gz file
 # install.packages("path/to/z-value-p-value_0.1.0.tar.gz", repos = NULL, type = "source")